Falling Film Chiller

 • Hot gas-defrost and flow control on the water side, costs for the controllers and temperature sensors do not depend on the capacity.

-• Additional cost incurred due to the planning, piping, mounting of valves and electric wiring as well as setting and programming of the controller.
+• Additional costs incurred due to the planning, piping, mounting of valves and electric wiring as well as setting and programming of the controller.

 • Contaminated media in the inner channels of the plates, especially in the pathes, pose a major problem of ice formation and mechanical destruction of the entire apparatus.